Starting the Gym as a Beginner. What I Wish I Knew

 Before I got into the gym, I had already tried so many things at home.
 Random workouts from apps, bodyweight routines, and those little challenges that promise fast results.

-You know the ones.
-Build your glutes, get abs in 30 days, tone your body.
+You know those 30 day butt lift challenges I’m talking about.
 So naturally, I thought that if I just stayed consistent enough, something would eventually change.

 At first, it actually felt exciting.
 Like I was finally doing something.